duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 ##### Algorithmic Bias

-- Teachers teach that algorithmic bias can result from multiple sources.
+- Explain that algorithmic bias can result from multiple sources.

 See also: The algorithm may be programmed by someone who is biased.

-See also: Algorithm may learn from data that comes from biased sources.

-See also: The dataset given to the system does not have enough variety, or simply the data contains bias that developers are unaware of.
+Or algorithm may learn from data that comes from biased sources.
+The dataset given to the system does not have enough variety, or simply the data contains bias that developers are unaware of.

 #### Example: Amazon: Congress Matched to Criminals

-- Teachers teach about another example of algorithmic inaccuracy in AI systems and possible consequences, this one is more applicable to humans.
+- Explain another example of algorithmic inaccuracy in AI systems and possible consequences, this one is more applicable to humans.

 See also: Rekognition: a facial recognition software.
 ACLU tested the software by matching Congress members, and the result was that 28 members were matched with criminals.

-See also: 40% of the inaccurate image matches were of people of color (ACLU NorCal).
+40% of the inaccurate image matches were of people of color (ACLU NorCal).

 See also: Risks with implementation in law enforcement: police officer more biased before an initial encounter, increase the chances of a person being questioned or searched, or can increase bias towards people of color (ACLU NorCal).